open-telemetry/semantic-conventions/docs/mobile/events.md

 **Status**: [Experimental][DocumentStatus]

 This document defines semantic conventions for instrumentations that emit events on mobile platforms.
-All mobile events MUST set `event.domain` as `device`.
+All mobile events MUST use a namespace of `device` in the `event.name` property.

 <!-- toc -->